openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-## Install OpenVINO Development Tools
+## Installing OpenVINO Development Tools

 To install OpenVINO Development Tools for use with Caffe* models, run the following command: